piotests/EW-Chat/README.md

 # Test The Code

-1. cd to server and run - "npm start"
+1. cd to server and run - "npm i" , when it finished run - "npm start"
-2. cd to client and run - "npm start"
+2. cd to client and run - "npm i" , when it finished run - "npm start"

 Runs the server in the development mode.\
 Open [http://localhost:8002](http://localhost:8002).